Old Town Ohrid

 Dining in Ohrid

-For our first dinner in Ohrid, we walked all of 100 meters down the street and picked an Italian Restaurant, Leonardo Pizza.
-We shared a salad and both enjoyed a pasta dish, had drinks and of course tiramisu for dessert.
-The service and atmosphere were great and the total came in at $16.00.
+For our first dinner in Ohrid, we walked 100 meters down the street and picked an Italian Restaurant, Leonardo Pizza.
+We shared a salad and enjoyed a pasta dish, had drinks, and, of course, tiramisu for dessert.
+The service and atmosphere were great, and the total came in at $16.00.

 Ohrid Self-Guided Walking Tour

-Thrilled by the promise of blue skies and fair weather we headed out for our self-guided walking tour.
-Armed with a map of the main attractions we set out on foot.
+Thrilled by the promise of blue skies and fair weather, we set out on our self-guided walking tour.
+Armed with a map of the main attractions, we were ready to explore.

 Walking the walls at Samuel’s Castle, Ohrid, North Macedonia